jle64/gnome-pass-search-provider/README.md

 ## Manual

-Ensure that python>=3.7 as well as the dbus, gobject and fuzzywuzzy Python modules are installed.
+Ensure that python>=3.7 as well as the dbus, gobject and thefuzz (formerly fuzzywuzzy, might still be packaged under that name in your distribution) Python modules are installed.
 They should all be packaged under python-name or python3-name depending on your distribution.

 Clone this repository and run the installation script as root:
 ```